jicksta/dotfiles/README.md

   * `bundle install`
   * `thor dotfiles:symlink`

+The Thor task will symlink the config files and folders to their respective locations in `~`.
+It gracefully skips any files that already exist.
+If it skipped over a file you wanted it to replace, simply `rm` or `mv` the unwanted file away and re-run `thor dotfiles:symlink`.

 Since you aren't me, you should fork this repo and edit the `[user]` section in `gitconfig` and make whatever other customizations you want.

 Setting up iTerm 2
 ------------------